pimlie/nuxt-matomo/README.md

 - Default: `false`
 If true, dont track users who have set Mozilla's (proposed) Do Not Track setting

+#### `trailingSlash`

+- Default: `undefined`
+If true, ensure urls tracked in matomo end with a trailing slash.
+If false, strip trailing slash.
+Ignore if not set explicitly.

 #### `debug`

 - Default: `false`